 - Time Series Analysis (ECON 6376)

 We accept applications for both Fall and Spring admission.
-Applications for Spring semester are due October 1 and applications for Fall semester are due on April 1 (February 1 for students who wish to be considered for a fellowship).
+Applications for the Spring semester are due October 1 and applications for the Fall semester are due on April 1 (February 1 for students who wish to be considered for a fellowship).

 GWU undergraduates are eligible to apply for the Grad2Grad program.

 To be considered for admission to the Applied Economics MA program, applicants must have a bachelor’s degree from an accredited four-year college or university and a cumulative GPA of 3.0 or higher on a 4.0 scale.

 Prospective students must also have completed the following courses at the undergraduate level: